Laylow: First solo EPs

 After several titles and clips published in 2016, he launched his solo career more concretely with Mercy, an EP of ten titles released in December 2016 where he invited various artists featuring including Wit again on two tracks, and armed himself again with the TBMA team, becoming the manufacturing brand of his so-called "futuristic" clips.

 His second project released on 5 July 2017, Digitalova, again contained ten titles and new artist collaborations, with Jok'Air and his sidekick Sir'Klo always accompanied by TBMA for the visuals.

 His third solo project of ten titles, .RAW was released on 19 June 2018 and hosted a unique featuring with Wit.
 The fourth project soon followed on 7 December of the same year: a ten-track EP entitled .RAW -Z and announced only three days before its release, which proved most successful, sincere of his projects followed with a tour in 2019.

 Debut album: Trinity

-After four EPs, Laylow abandoned the format in favor of his first studio album Trinity, released on 28 February 2020.
-Three titles were pre-released: "Megatron", "TrinityVille" and "Poizon" before releasing the album, an ambitious opus of 22 tracks with multiple emotions which follows a singular storytelling in French rap, in which the artist finds himself faced with the use of an emotional stimulation software: Trinity.
-A critical and commercial success for an artist of his stature which allowed him to once again cross a milestone in his career and his identification in French rap.
+After releasing four EPs, Laylow moved away from the format and issued his first studio album, Trinity, on 28 February 2020.
+Three tracks—Megatron, TrinityVille, and Poizon—were released in advance of the album.
+Comprising 22 tracks, the album presents a narrative centered on the artist’s interaction with an emotional stimulation software named Trinity.
+The release received positive critical reception and achieved commercial success, contributing to Laylow’s increased recognition within French rap.